Understanding MIME types and content sniffing

 How browsers deal with MIME types

-As stated above, MIME types tell the clients how to interpret the response data, i.e. how to process the bytes: maybe it’s an image or HTML that should be rendered inline, maybe it’s JavaScript that should be executed, or perhaps we should just treat the data as a download and write to disk.
+As stated above, MIME types tell the clients how to interpret the response data: maybe it’s an image or HTML that should be rendered inline, or maybe it’s JavaScript that should be executed.

 Content-Type header is consulted first and used as the primary signal.
-Since only a limited set of MIME types map to renderable or executable content, unknown or unsupported types are handled cautiously, which usually means they will be downloaded.
+Since only a limited set of MIME types map to renderable or executable content, unknown or unsupported types are handled cautiously, which usually means they will be treated as files and written to disk.

 Content sniffing